walkerlala/walkerlala.github.io/archive/misc/parallel-note.md

    then  what could be    read  :  read /write ? and similarily write : read/write ?

+  (there is no any formal memory model yet to define this precisely.
+See McKenny's note)

 - Memory barier transitivity

   - Although memory barier only guarantee to have effect on **current** CPU, all mainstream CPU provide a feature called **memory barier transitivity**: